All Episodes

 I don't like that joke.

-Uh shot in this pretty good YouTube channel from a historical sense.
+This is pretty good YouTube channel from a historical sense.

-And um, I like this video, it's pretty damn accurate.
+And I like this video.

-I I did some independent research as well to make sure.
+I did some independent research as well to make sure.

 So, which obviously then leads into the American mafia that you guys have come to learn and love now.

-But yeah, without further ado, guys, let's get into the history of the mafia.
+But, yeah, without further ado, guys, let's get into the history of the mafia.

-you you And like the goddamn video.
+And like the goddamn video.

-There's 885 what you guys watch right now, actually, 900 of you plus you guys watching right now.
+Actually, 900 of you plus you guys watching right now.

 So like the video, subscribe to the channel if you haven't already.